 How to collect and communicate with influencers

 Manual searches to first establish the identities of relevant influencers, and to then find contact details, are too slow and time consuming for a project that aims to raise $1 million.
-The TCF team have the skills to use automated services.
+The TCF team have the skills to use automated services during the crowdfunding preparation stage.
 Whether you’re going to use a marketing agency to support your project, or handle it all yourself, these are some of the list-building tools that are available.

 - Nymeria enables users to quickly find a person’s email address on supported sites like LinkedIn and GitHub.